Siddharth (actor): Return to Tamil films and further success (2014–2020)

-Career progression (2021–present)
+Career progression and streaming projects (2021–present)

 In 2021, Siddharth played a corrupt civil services aspirant in the Telugu film Maha Samudram opposite Aditi Rao Hydari.
 It opened to mixed-to negative reviews and underperformed at the box office.
 In the same year, he also played a calligrapher in a segment of the Tamil series Navarasa opposite Parvathy.
 The series opened to positive reviews.
 Siddharth started 2022 with the Hindi series Escaype Live, where he played a content moderator.
 Abhimanyu Mathur stated, "Siddharth is effortless as the show’s moral compass but seems restricted somehow, because of the writing."

 Siddharth's first release of 2023 was the long delayed Tamil film Takkar.
 Siddharth then played a paternal uncle fighting for his niece, who faced abuse opposite Nimisha Sajayan in the Tamil film Chithha.
 He also produced the film, when was released to critical acclaim.
 The film became a commercial success.
 Kirubhakar Purushothaman of The Indian Express called it Siddharth’s "best performance" and added, "His scream when he realises his nephew is alive is haunting.
 The moment where he breaks down realising even his family perceives him as a criminal is devastating."
 His performance earned him Filmfare Critics Award for Best Actor – Tamil.

 Following Chithha success, Siddharth had two Tamil film releases in 2024.
 He first played an online media reporter opposite Rakul Preet Singh in Indian 2.
 The film released to mixed review but emerged as one of the highest grossing film of the year.
 Latha Srinivasan noted, "It is Siddharth who has a very meaty role in this film.
 The actor has delivered; he and Kamal Haasan match up in their scenes together."
 Siddharth later played an aspiring director facing memory loss opposite Ashika Ranganath in Miss You.
 Avinash Ramachandran stated, "It is a thorough Siddharth star vehicle and the actor makes the maximum use of a character that offers him the best of both worlds."
 It was a moderate success at the box office.

 In his first release of 2025, Siddharth played an ageing cricketer opposite Meera Jasmine in Test.
 Nandini Ramnath of Scroll.in stated, "Siddharth’s near-robotic Arjun comes to life when the cricketer faces his worst nightmare."
 Despite mixed reviews, the film achieved high viewership.
 He then played a middle class man struggling to buy his own home in 3BHK, opposite Chaithra J. Achar.
 Vishal Menon from The Hollywood Reporter India was appreciative of his performance with "understated softness".
+The film became a box office success.

+Siddharth had two streaming releases in 2026.
+He first portrayed Squadron leader Ajay Ahuja opposite Amrita Bagchi, in Operation Safed Sagar, based on the Operation Safed Sagar, of Kargil War.
+Shomini Sen opined "Siddharth lead a formidable cast and is pitch-perfect in his character."